 #4 Gravity inside spaceships

 Keep characters floating when they enter a spacecraft.
-But, this creates an entirely new problem.
-How is artificial gravity created inside a spacecraft?
+But, this creates a whole new challenge: how do you create artificial gravity inside a spacecraft?

 #5 Thrusters on spacecraft

-To explain spacecraft thrust, we need to understand Newton’s second law of motion.
-This law states an object accelerates or gains speed when a force acts on a mass.
-In space though, a force makes an object change speed, it’s not used for constant motion.
-This can be confusing because of what we observe on Earth.
+To understand spacecraft thrust, let’s chat about Newton’s second law of motion.
+This law says an object accelerates when a force acts on a mass.
+In space, though, a force makes an object change speed, not maintain constant motion.
+It’s a bit confusing because of what we see on Earth.

-On Earth, to keep a box moving at a constant speed on asphalt, you need to push it with a constant force.
-You need this constant force to overcome the force of friction and air drag.
-But in the vacuum of space, there’s no friction.
-So, a spacecraft doesn’t need thrusters to maintain a constant speed.
-Spacecraft thrusters would only turn on for the following use cases:
+On Earth, if you want to keep a box moving at a constant speed on asphalt, you got to push it with constant force.
+You need that force to beat friction and air drag.
+But guess what?
+Space is a vacuum!
+There’s no friction, so a spacecraft doesn’t need thrusters to keep going at a constant speed.
+Spacecraft thrusters only kick in to: